csh970605/csh970605.github.io/_posts/2023-04-01-Kernel_SVM.md

 </center>

 <br>
-So, the result of kernel SVM will appear like this:
+So, the result of the kernel SVM will appear like this:
 <br><br>

 <center>